kesslern/pjlnx/README.md

 1. `get(key)`: retrieve an object from the database identified by `key`
 2. `set(key, value)`: store `value` in the database identified by `key`

-Each plugin has its own namespace identified by `name`, and keys will not conflict.
+Each plugin has its own namespace identified by `name`, so identical keys between plugins will not conflict with each other.

-### pjlnx extensions to the client api
+### pjlnx extensions to the `irc-framework` client api

-In addition to the irc-framework [client api](https://github.com/kiwiirc/irc-framework/blob/master/docs/clientapi.md) functions, pjlnx adds additional properties.
+In addition to the irc-framework [client api](https://github.com/kiwiirc/irc-framework/blob/master/docs/clientapi.md) functions, pjlnx adds additional properties to the `bot` object passed to each plugin.

 #### matchCommand